Chart Color Schemes

 Williams Landing demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Williams Landing has a notably high level of educational attainment among residents aged 15 and above, with 53.9% holding university qualifications.
-This is significantly higher than the Australian average of 30.4% and the SA4 region's average of 32.0%.
-The area's residents have a substantial advantage in terms of knowledge-based opportunities due to this educational superiority.
-Bachelor degrees are the most common at 30.9%, followed by postgraduate qualifications (20.4%) and graduate diplomas (2.6%).
+Williams Landing has a notably high level of educational attainment among its residents aged 15 and above.
+Specifically, 53.9% have university qualifications, which is higher than the Australian average of 30.4% and the SA4 region's average of 32.0%.
+This indicates a significant advantage in terms of knowledge-based opportunities for the area.
+Bachelor degrees are the most common type of qualification at 30.9%, followed by postgraduate qualifications (20.4%) and graduate diplomas (2.6%).

 Frequently Asked Questions - Education